g4l1l30sec/g4l1l30sec/README.md

 - 👋 Hi, I’m @g4l1l30sec
 - 👀 I’m interested in ...RedTeam and BlueTeam
-- 🌱 I’m currently learning ...secret OTA
+- 🌱 I’m currently learning ...(?)
-- 💞️ I’m looking to collaborate on ...Python projects
+- 💞️ I’m looking to collaborate on ...NATO SECRET
 - 📫 How to reach me ...hush hus hush

 <!---